 Prior to our departure, we reminded ourselves regularly that things would go wrong.
 It was inevitable that SOMETHING would break, get lost or be cancelled, but no matter what, we would roll with it and I would not freak out.
 Happily, we got lucky…. very lucky.
 We had a couple scares with the passports (twice we thought they were lost, once I got them locked in a hotel safe that we couldn’t open, and one time I locked them in an Airbnb apartment that we had already checked out from).

 We had one instance of lost luggage when we arrived in Amsterdam from Zurich only to learn that Swissair decided our bag might like another night in Zurich (the bag was delivered to our apartment in Amsterdam the next morning).
 In Budapest a friend had his baggage misplaced by the airline and it took three days and many frustrating phone calls to recover it (FYI, Czech Airlines was literally useless.
 American Express ended up hunting down the bag and was a lifesaver).
 The only airport / flight snafu was a 10-hour delay from Cagliari, Sardinia to Catania, Sicily.
 We arrived at 11:00 PM instead of 11:00 AM, but our Airbnb host was wonderful and met us at that late hour with a smile.
 And don’t even get me started on the drama of traveling when the borders re-opened after COVID!

-We have a preference for Airbnb/VRBO rentals because they are usually bigger and cheaper than a hotel, and if we’re there longer than a few nights, it’s nice to be able to make coffee and prepare a few meals in your own place.
-We had great kitchens in most of our rentals and I cooked a lot.
-This was definitely a cost saver to eating out every night, and allows for more healthy meals.
+We have a preference for Airbnb rentals because they are usually bigger and cheaper than a hotel, and if we’re there longer than a few nights, it’s nice to be able to make coffee and prepare a few meals in your own place.
+We usually have great kitchens in most of our rentals and I cook a lot.
+This is definitely a cost saver to eating out every night, and allows for more healthy meals.
 Regardless, we ate our fair share of restaurant food and I gained a bit of weight as a trip souvenir (it was worth it).
-On short stays (one or two nights) we stayed in hotels.
+On short stays (one or two nights) we stay in hotels.
 Word to the wise – if you want a good room with extra perks such as free parking, breakfast or complimentary room upgrades, book directly through the hotel’s reservation system.
 If you use a booking service like Expedia be prepared to get the worst room in the hotel with no extras and no hope of a room upgrade.
 We learned this the hard way after being stuck in an attic room in Strasbourg during a 90F heatwave.

 We did laundry.
 Lots and lots of laundry.
 Living out of a carry-on bag has its rewards and challenges.
 It’s great to not have to pay to check a bag and wait for it at baggage claim, to not fret about checked bag getting lost, and not having to drag that big ol’ bag on to trains, up steep stairs and down cobblestone streets.
 But having just a carry-on means a limited wardrobe that has to be washed a lot.
 We learned the importance of packing clothes that did well drying on a rack.
 Anything that wrinkled excessively was useless and just took up valuable real estate in our luggage.